shiratap/ez-email/README.md

 ### **Download the Example repo**

-Copy and paste these commands in your terminal
+Copy and paste these commands in your terminal, make sure to put in your email credientials in first!

 ```
 git clone https://github.com/shiratap/example-ez-email
 cd example-ez-email
 npm i
+code .env
 node index.js
 ```